 |Size||US Model||EU Model|

 The LG C8P offers excellent performance across the board.
 However, it isn't perfect and comes at a high price.
 Check out some of our comparisons below for different recommendations depending on your usage.
+See also our recommendations for the best flatscreen TVs.

 The LG C8 is very similar to the LG B8 for mixed usage.
 The C8 offers performance in the same ballpark and the small differences between the two TVs could be due to panel variance.
 The C8 has the newer Alpha 9 processor whereas the B8 still carries the Alpha 7 processor but we did not see a significant difference in performance.